CorentinAube/NanoViZer/README.md

 ### 3.2 For Bioinformaticians

 The NanoViZer folder does not need to be in the Documents folder; this is just to facilitate explanations.
 Choose your own method to install these requirements (e.g., pip, conda, etc.).
-The install_packages.sh file allows you to download all the required packages through pip3.
+The install_packages.sh file allows you to download all the required packages.

 ## 4. Usage
-### 4.1 Open
+### 4.1 Open terminal

 After installing the requirements (see section 3), run the following command:
 ```bash